 *Recommendation of non-core vaccines depends on your geographical location and your puppy's environment.
 Talk to your vet about your puppy's potential exposure.

 There are some risks associated with vaccinations though relatively uncommon.
 Vaccine reactions and side effects are typically mild and self-limiting.
 Signs may include pain and swelling at the injection site, lethargy or fever.
-Severe allergic reactions are less common but can be fatal if left untreated.
-If your puppy develops hives, facial swelling, or difficulty breathing, contact your vet immediately.
+Severe allergic reactions are rare but can be fatal if left untreated.
+If your puppy develops hives, facial swelling, difficulty breathing, vomiting, or bloody diarrhea, contact your vet immediately.